Car Insurance Payment Grace Period: How Long You Have & What Happens Next

 Can I reinstate my car insurance after it's been cancelled for non-payment?

 In many cases, yes.
-Most insurers allow reinstatement within 10 to 60 days of cancellation, as long as you haven't had any accidents or claims during the lapse period.
-You'll need to pay the overdue balance plus a reinstatement fee (often $25–$50) and may be required to sign a no-loss statement.
+Most insurers allow reinstatement within 10 to 30 days of cancellation, as long as you haven't had any accidents or claims during the lapse period.
+Processing can often happen the same day or within 1–2 business days once payment is received.
+You'll need to pay the overdue balance plus a reinstatement fee — typically $25–$50 in administrative costs, with totals reaching up to $150 depending on the carrier — and may be required to sign a no-loss statement.
 If your insurer won't reinstate your policy, you'll need to apply for a new policy, which may come with higher rates due to your lapse history.
 Visit our car insurance reinstatement guide for full details.

 Compare Car Insurance Rates in Ohio